6 Ways to Join the Fashion Revolution

-The best way to stop the harmful effects of fast fashion is to stop supporting it.
+The quickest way to stop the harmful effects of fast fashion is to stop supporting it.
 Instead, invest in slow fashion and research where and how a garment is made before purchasing.
-For a more comprehensive guide of how you can be a fashion revolutionary, download this booklet.
+For a more comprehensive guide of how you can be a fashion revolutionary, Fashion Revolution has a booklet for you!

 Learn more about how your favorite fair trade fashions are made at our artisan partner cooperatives, and how your support of ethical fashion affects the lives of garment workers overseas.
 And all week long, share Fashion Revolution photos from our facebook album of some of our artisans.